 • Elise Meyer, who exhibited my photographs during one of her founding exhibitions at the Elise Meyer Gallery, New York.

-• My artist friends and mentors; Robert Janz and Adolpho Estrada
+• My artist friends and mentors; Robert Janz, Dante Leonelli and Adolfo Estrada

 See this gallery on Flickr